Kipkorir-Gideon/Pawa-Assessment/README.md

 ## Features

-- **Query Submission**: Users can submit questions via a sticky input form and receive AI-generated answers.
+- **Query Submission**: Users can submit questions via an input form and receive AI-generated answers.
 - **Query History**: Past queries and responses are displayed in a scrollable history panel, toggleable on mobile.
 History is persisted using SQLite.
 - **Responsive Design**: Works on both desktop and mobile devices with a clean, user-friendly interface.
 - **Loading Feedback**: Shows a spinner during query processing and success/error notifications.
-- **Auto-Focus**: The input field is automatically focused on page load and after submission for seamless interaction.

 ## Tech Stack